marteoma/rampup2020/README.md

 ## Pipeline

-The pipeline consists of only two stages, Build and Local Deploy.
+The pipeline consists of three stages, Build, Local Deploy and Deploy Artifact.

 ### Build Stage